 Autophagy is a naturally occurring process in which our cells remove the unwanted build-up of harmful toxins.
-Autophagy provides a range of benefits including disease prevention, reduced inflammation and cellular maintenance.
-Fasting is one of the most common pathways to inducing autophagy, however, there are other ways to promote the autophagic process without enduring an uncomfortable period of fasting.
+Autophagy provides a range of benefits including disease prevention, reduced inflammation and cellular maintenance, but what activates autophagy?
+Fasting is one of the most common pathways to inducing autophagy, but can you get into autophagy without fasting?
+There are other ways to promote the autophagic process without enduring an uncomfortable period of fasting.

 What Is Autophagy?